michielskobe/rnd-final-project/docs/project/midi.md

 ## Writing the MIDI signals to the AXI Lite in C

-The following C code reads the MIDI data received via the python-rtmidi library from the selected destination file.
-It converts the strings into 32-bit words and stores them in the mapped AXI Lite memory.
-For each MIDI signal, the memory offset is incremented by 4 bytes.
-When executing the code, the filename of the destination file must be provided as a parameter.
+During the development of the MIDI code, we initially stored MIDI signals in a binary format in a destination file of our choice.
+Each line of the file contained a MIDI message (e.g., 0b10010000 0b00110000 0b01000000).
+The following C code reads the MIDI data, received via the python-rtmidi library, from the specified destination file.
+It processes the strings into 32-bit words and writes them to the mapped AXI Lite memory.
+For each MIDI message, the memory offset is incremented by 4 bytes, ensuring that each message is written correctly in a different register and can be validated afterwards.

+This code is intended as a development prototype and will not be part of the final project, but will serve as a starting point of our C++ code.
+When executing the code, the destination file's filename must be provided as a parameter.

 ``` c
 #include <stdio.h>